Ian Hornak: Artistic influences

-Hornak often cited the Hudson River School artists as major influences, especially Martin Johnson Heade and Frederic Edwin Church in addition to Nineteenth-Century German Romantic Artist, Caspar David Friedrich.
-Additionally the artist commented on his influences, *"What I so like about Poussin and Cézanne is their sense of organization.
-I like the way in which they develop space and shape in architectural continuity - the rhythm across their paintings.
+Hornak also cited European classical and modern painters as central to his understanding of pictorial organization.
+He frequently referenced Nicolas Poussin and Paul Cézanne for their disciplined approach to composition and spatial construction.
+Speaking about these influences, Hornak stated, "What I so like about Poussin and Cézanne is their sense of organization.
+I like the way in which they develop space and shape in architectural continuity – the rhythm across their paintings.
 When I paint a landscape, I get the greatest pleasure out of composing it.
 As I paint, I try to work out a visual sonata form or a fugue, with realistic images".
+This comparison to musical structure underscores Hornak's conception of painting as an internally ordered system governed by rhythm and balance.